valericus/scotty/README.md

-Simple server that stores users with their coordinates and searches for nearest users.
+Simple server that stores users with their coordinates and searches for nearest one.
 Data are stored right in memory so restart will drop everything.
 SQLite-driven persistent storage coming soon.